acingraham/LaneyBug2/README.md

 - Get rid of unnecessary app folder
 - Avoid having to prefix json requests w/ LaneyBug2
 - Turn into an app?
+- Create a cloudformation for this project for others to be able to create their own

 ### Complete
 - Make request from browser